Olympic Games 2016 Leavers Assembly

 Just as well those Year sixes are up to the task!

-Written for cast of 30 but easily adjustable up (2 to 3 classes) or down – see production notes –the duration is likewise extremely flexible, depending on amount of music used – there are over 20 pieces of music to choose from.
+Written for a cast of 30 but easily adjustable up (2 to 3 classes) or down – see production notes –the duration is likewise extremely flexible, depending on the amount of music used – there are over 20 pieces of music to choose from.
 As a rough guide, the reading time is approximately 15 minutes but this does not include ‘mini presentations’ of different sports.

-Script also includes Olympic Ode – performed by the children.
+Olympic Games 2016 Script also includes Olympic Ode – performed by the children.

 Head Teacher: Wow!
 What an amazing set of Olympians!